steveshogren/hugo-blog/content/post/vim-refactoring-patterns.md

 # Conclusion

-You probably noticed a couple of patterns.
 I typically use a macro when a search/replace would require using several groups.
-In macros, I use relative line jumps and liberal uses of the search (```/?``` and ```nN```) and find (```fF```) commands for navigating.
+I use relative line jumps (```:+1```) and liberal uses of the search (```/?``` and ```nN```) and find (```fF```) commands for navigating.
 The search and find commands let my macro work the same on many different shapes of lines.
 I also end each macro with a step for finding the "next" line to operate on.
 By ensuring each iteration finishes by going to the "next" line, I can repeat the command with the built-in command repeat without manually executing each one.

 Learning how to record and playback macros is a complex skill.
 With practice, it becomes second-nature.
 My muscle memory grows stronger with each new macro.